BDC Hamburger Icon

 2. Encourage healthy eating among your employees.

-To benefit your employees’ long-term health, encourage habitual healthy eating.
-For example, provide unique fringe benefits, such as employee discounts at health food stores and restaurants, and coupons for wellness products.
+Encourage habitual healthy eating to benefit your employees’ long-term health.
+For example, provide creative perks like employee discounts at health food stores and restaurants and coupons for wellness products.

 3. Create an environment for employee exercise.